Three arrested over spectacular Dresden museum jewellery heist - RFI

 The "Big Maple Leaf", one of five minted in 2007, is considered the world's second-largest gold coin after the one-tonne Australian Kangaroo issued in 2012.

+In recent years, so-called "clans" of primarily Middle Eastern origin have become a particular focus for police in Berlin.

+Investigators last year targeted the Remmos with the seizure of 77 properties worth a total of 9.3 million euros, charging that they were purchased with the proceeds of various crimes, including a 2014 bank robbery.

-Robbers also hit a German customs office early November, making off with 6.5 million euros in cash.
+In another huge heist this month, robbers hit a German customs office, making off with 6.5 million euros ($7.7 million) in cash.

+Investigators said they drilled through a basement cellar through to the vault, snatching bags of cash.

 © 2020 AFP